ItaloYeltsin/ldap-rest-api-sample/README.md

-# Spring Boot LDAP Rest Api
+# Spring Boot LDAP HTTP REST API

 <a href="https://codecov.io/github/ItaloYeltsin/ldap-rest-api-sample/?branch=master" rel="some text">![Foo](https://codecov.io/github/ItaloYeltsin/ldap-rest-api-sample/coverage.svg?branch=master)</a>

 This is an example of a LDAP server with a HTTP REST API interface.
 This sample illustrates the CRUD of users under **OU** Users to the domain `theinterview.com`.
-The management of users is made via an HTTP REST API.
-To learn how to consume the API, see the docs on `http://localhost:8080/swagger-ui/` after starting up the server.
+The management of users is made via a HTTP REST API.

 In the subsequent sections you will see: i) how to setup the environment; ii) the commands required to run the server; and iii) how to run tests.